 Participants in Senior Singers attend weekly rehearsals throughout fall and spring semesters.
 Each of these semesters culminates in a concert that is free and open to the public.
 A favorite feature of all our Senior Singers concerts is the chance for audience members to participate in various sing-a-longs.

 Bel Canto Chorus has four Senior Singers groups.
-One of them operates out of the San Camillo Retirement Community, one rehearses and performs at St. Elizabeth Ann Seton Catholic Parish in New Berlin, the third group rehearses and performs at the Mequon United Methodist Church, and our newest group is for the residents of Saint John's On The Lake.
+One of them operates out of the San Camillo Retirement Community, one rehearses and performs at St. Elizabeth Ann Seton Catholic Parish in New Berlin, the third group rehearses and performs at the Crossroads Presbyterian Church in Mequon, and our newest group is for the residents of Saint John's On The Lake.

 Some thoughts from our senior singers: